Hawaii to lift last US state mask mandate by March 26

 He said he expects the downward trends to continue.

 Since April 2020, the state of Hawaii has required face masks.
-At first it was both indoors and outdoors.
+At first, it was both indoors and outdoors.

-Ige said Hawaii’s culture of caring for others, especially kupuna, or older people in Hawaiian, helped the state tolerate the mask rule for so long.
+Ige, a Democrat, said Hawaii’s culture of caring for others, especially kupuna, or older people in Hawaiian, helped the state tolerate the mask rule for so long.

 “I do believe that we are the last community to release the mask mandate because we care about each other and we care about our community and we are all willing to sacrifice to keep each other healthy and safe,” he said.